Optimizing ArgoCD performance in HA configurations

 Unknown

-Even in an application with more than 2,000 resources, the sync was completed within one minute from start to finish, and all UI errors were resolved.
+Even for applications with more than 2,000 resources, sync was completed within one minute from start to finish, and all UI errors were resolved.

-In terms of resource usage of each component, CPU usage was stable at an average of 900M and memory at 700MB, and overall performance remained stable even when a large number of applications were reconciled at the same time.
+In terms of resource usage for each component, CPU usage was stable at an average of 900M and memory at 700MB, and overall performance remained stable even when many applications were reconciled simultaneously.

-The following adjustments are not reflected in the graph analysis above because we did not set up a controlled experiment, but we list them here because they helped us eliminate some errors:
+The following adjustments are not reflected in the graph analysis above because we did not set up a controlled experiment, but we list them here because they helped eliminate some errors.

 - Extending the Reconcile Period

 Reconcile every 3 minutes was not required for Product A, so the reconcile period was extended to 5 minutes.
-Also, to reduce the load when multiple applications reconcile at the same time, a jitter setting was introduced.
-This allows reconcile to be performed randomly at intervals between 5m and (5m + 1m).
+Also, to reduce the load when multiple applications reconcile simultaneously, a jitter setting was introduced.
+This means that reconcile will occur randomly at intervals between 5m and (5m + 1m).

 - Dealing with Helm/Kustomize and Monorepos

-In Product A, a specific repository manages the manifests of product applications, and another repository manages the manifests of applications managed by operators.
-Since Kustomize and Helm are used extensively in each repository, we extended the timeout of the Repo Server to allow Helm to run in parallel.
+Product A manages the manifests of product applications in a specific repository, and manages the manifests of applications managed by operators in a separate repository.
+Because they make heavy use of Kustomize and Helm, respectively, we extended the timeout for the Repo Server to allow Helm to run in parallel.

 - Adjusting K8S_CLIENT_QPS/BURST